gravitational/teleport/docs/4.1/guides/production.md

 $ su <username>
 ```

-Security considerations on installing tctl under root or not-->
+Security considerations on installing tctl under root or not

+!!! danger "WARNING":
+    Teleport stores data in `/var/lib/teleport`.
+Make sure that regular/non-admin users do not
+    have access to this folder on the Auth server.-->